lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression, for example fragmentation.

 Rule id are specific to an ES.
 Two ES may use the same rule id for different header compression.
-The LC needs to combine the rule ID with the ES L2 address to find the appropriate rule.
+The LC needs to combine the rule id with the ES L2 address to find the appropriate rule.

 ## Simple Example